nthorne/xmppmote/README.md

 `$ ./xmppmoted.py -h`

-In order to have the daemon starting at system startup on an Ubuntu system, assuming that XMPPMote is installed in /opt/xmppmote (otherwise, you'll need to update the DAEMON\_PATH variable in the xmppmote init script to point at your XMPPMote installation path), copy initd-xmppmote to /etc/init.d and run update-rc.d, e.g.
+In order to have the daemon starting at system startup on an Ubuntu system, assuming that XMPPMote is installed in /opt/xmppmote (otherwise, you'll need to update the xmppmote script that you copy to /etc/default, according to its comments, copy initd-xmppmote and config-xmppmote to /etc/init.d and run update-rc.d, e.g.

     $ sudo su
-    # cp /opt/xmppmote/initd-xmppmote /etc/init.d/xmppmote
+    # cp /opt/xmppmote/rc/initd-xmppmote /etc/init.d/xmppmote
+    # cp /opt/xmppmote/rc/config-xmppmote /etc/default/xmppmote
     # update-rc.d xmppmote defaults

-On any other system that supports System V style init scripts, it should work just fine, by copying the init script as in the previous example (modifying the DAEMON\_PATH variable if needed), and then simply symlinking the init script to the appropriate runlevel, e.g.
+On any other system that supports System V style init scripts, it should work just fine, by copying the init script and its configuration file as in the previous example (modifying th configuration script if needed), and then simply symlinking the init script to the appropriate runlevel, e.g.

-    # cp /opt/xmppmote/initd-xmppmote /etc/init.d/xmppmote
+    # cp /opt/xmppmote/rc/initd-xmppmote /etc/init.d/xmppmote
+    # cp /opt/xmppmote/rc/config-xmppmote /etc/default/xmppmote
     # ln -s /etc/init.d/xmppmote /etc/rc3.d/S99xmppmote

 final notes